Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/git/connect-gitlab.md

 Once you've accepted, you should be redirected back to <Constant name="cloud" />, and your integration is ready for developers on your team to [personally authenticate with](#personally-authenticating-with-gitlab).

 ### Personally authenticating with GitLab
-<Constant name="cloud" /> developers on the Enterprise or Enterprise Plus plan must each connect their GitLab profiles to <Constant name="cloud" />, as every developer's read / write access for the dbt repo is checked in the <Constant name="cloud_ide" /> or <Constant name="cloud" /> CLI.
+<Constant name="cloud" /> developers on the Enterprise or Enterprise+ plan must each connect their GitLab profiles to <Constant name="cloud" />, as every developer's read / write access for the dbt repo is checked in the <Constant name="cloud_ide" /> or <Constant name="cloud" /> CLI.

 To connect a personal GitLab account: